 About Paddy Power

-Paddy Power was formed in 1988 with the merger of three Irish high-street bookmakers, including Richard Power Bookmakers, owned by David Power.
+Paddy Power was formed in 1988 with the merger of three Irish high-street bookmakers.
+The most notable of which include Richard Power Bookmakers, owned by David Power.

-The Power name was retained due to it’s resonance with Irish punters, while the Paddy prefix was rather inevitable, emphasising the company’s Irishness.
+The Power name was retained due to it’s resonance with Irish punters.
+The Paddy prefix was rather inevitable, emphasising the company’s Irishness.
 David’s son, yes Paddy, is now the company’s PR man and head of communications.

 In February 2016 they merged with Betfair to become Paddy Power Betfair, although the two brands have been kept separate.